vrc-get/vrc-get/docs/vpm-spec.md

 ### 3.3.
 UPM Package Manifest, VPM Package Manifest, VPM Project Manifest
 The UPM Package Manifest is the JSON document that describes the package information.
-The UPM Package Manifest is located as `package.json` in the UPM Package and provides the package information, such as the package name, version, dependencies.
+The UPM Package Manifest is located as `package.json` in the UPM Package and provides the package information, such as the package name, version, UPM dependencies.

-The VPM Package Manifest is a special type of UPM Package Manifest that describes the VPM Package information.
+The VPM Package Manifest is a UPM Package Manifest that may have information for VPM.
-In addition to the UPM Package Manifest, the VPM Package Manifest includes the vpm-specific dependencies and the installation data.
+In addition to the UPM Package Manifest, the VPM Package Manifest provides the vpm dependencies and other data used by VPM.

 The VPM Project Manifest is the JSON document that describes the installed package information.
 The VPM Project Manifest is located as `Packages/vpm-manifest.json` in the Unity project and provides the installed package information,